takemetour/public-api/source/includes/availability.md

 ### Response
 The response will return an availability of days in that month in Array of Objects.
 Each object indicate availability status on that day.

+**Note**

-**Note 1:** The nearest date that available to order / book is **today** in Thailand time (GMT+7).
+* The nearest date that available to order / book is **today** in Thailand time (GMT+7).
 Some products need to be ordered / booked in advance, it may not available for **today** or **tomorrow**.

-**Note 2:** For some date that doesn't an have object to indicate the availability status, it means that day has default availability which require a confirmation from Local Expert / Supplyer.
+* For some date that doesn't an have object to indicate the availability status, it means that day has default availability which require a confirmation from Local Expert / Supplyer.

 For each object will have these parameters.